In January 2011, ECFA established the Commission on Accountability and Policy for Religious Organizations ("the Commission").

 Rev. Luis Cortés, Jr., is the founder of Esperanza, Philadelphia, one of the largest Hispanic evangelical networks in the nation.
 A national leader of Hispanic concerns, he has provided technical assistance to over 450 Hispanic nonprofits with funding over $11 million.
 He founded The National Hispanic Prayer Breakfast in Washington, DC and was a founding board member of United Bank, the first African American-owned bank in Pennsylvania.
 He serves on the board of the Federal Home Loan Bank of Pittsburgh (an SEC corporation and a GSE), for which he also previously served as vice chairman; the boards of the Cancer Treatment Center, northeast region; and The American Bible Society.

-Rev. Mark Davis is the executive pastor and CFO of Calvary Chapel Fort Lauderdale.
-He has served there for the past 24 years and has had the privilege of carrying out the mission of the church as it has grown to be one of the top ten largest churches in the United States.
-Mr. Davis has served on numerous boards including 4KIDS of South Florida, the Christian Community Foundation, Sheridan House Ministries, Taylor University, and the Standards Committee of ECFA..
+Rev. Mark Davis currently serves as a ministry consultant to numerous churches and schools in the areas of strategic planning, finance, accounting, governance, and development.
+He served as the executive pastor of one of the top ten largest churches in the United States for 24 years.
+Mr. Davis has served on numerous boards including 4KIDS of South Florida, the Christian Community Foundation, Sheridan House Ministries, Taylor University, and the Standards Committee of ECFA.